 What's Happening

-Kingston – Cataraqui Conservation has issued a Flood Watch today for inland lakes and streams due to snowmelt and rainfall runoff, resulting in elevated flows and water levels and the increased likelihood of flooding in certain portions of the region.
+Kingston – Cataraqui Conservation has issued a Flood Watch today for Charleston Lake and Gananoque Lake & Water Safety Statement for inland lakes and streams due to elevated and increasing flows and water levels.

 Look for a new Weekly Update every Friday!